 - Ski hire ‘rent a sport’ at the Plose mountain valley station (www.rentasport.it).

 - A variety of genuine mountain huts and mountain restaurants, as well as après-ski.

-- Four times daily: ski bus from Lüsen to the Plose mountain (13 km) – free of charge.
+- Ski bus from Lüsen to the Plose mountain (13 km)

 Other skiing areas near Lüsen: